Tennessee adds veterans Garner, Martinez to defensive staff

 - Oops!Something went wrong.Please try again later.

-KNOXVILLE, Tenn.
-(AP) New Tennessee coach Josh Heupel has brought back veteran assistants Rodney Garner and Willie Martinez for return stints with the Volunteers' defensive staff.
+KNOXVILLE, Tenn. — New Tennessee coach Josh Heupel has brought back veteran assistants Rodney Garner and Willie Martinez for return stints with the Volunteers’ defensive staff.

 Garner guided Tennessee’s tight ends and offensive tackles from 1996-97 and will coach the defensive line this time around.
 The Vols won the 1997 Southeastern Conference championship among 21 victories during his previous stay.
 Garner had spent the past eight seasons as Auburn’s associate head coach and D-line coach.